FAIRplus/the-fair-cookbook/content/recipes/findability/updateChemicalIdentities.md

 ### 2.2 Updating WikiData
-With the available identifiers of a compound the compound can be updated in WikiData either:
+With the available identifiers of a compound the compound can be updated within WikiData using any of the following:

 - Direct edits to the compound page from the compound's WikiData page using the 'edit' functionality
 - Quick statements at https://quickstatements.toolforge.org/